Main content | back to top

 Biting back against malaria

 For many millions of people in the world, a pinprick from a mosquito could lead to malaria.
-Symptoms include fever, pain and vomiting.
-In the Philippines it is a leading cause of death.
-Now a project, supported by Shell, is helping protect thousands of people there from a potentially deadly bite.
+Symptoms include fever, chills, pain and vomiting.
+It can be fatal if left untreated.
+A project supported by Shell is helping protect thousands of people in the Philippines from a potentially deadly bite.

 Deborah Arroz was treated for malaria, thanks to the programme, and now tests others